Constant Time Graph Neural Networks: Related Work

 Sublinear time algorithms were originally proposed for property testing \cite{rubinfeld1996robust}.
 Sublinear property testing algorithms determine whether the input has some property $\pi$ or the input is sufficiently far from property $\pi$ with high probability in sublinear time with respect to the input size.
 Sublinear time approximation algorithms are an additional type of sublinear time algorithms.
 More specifically, they calculate a value sufficiently close to the exact value with high probability in sublinear time.
 Constant time algorithms are a subclass of sublinear time algorithms.
 They operate not only in sublinear time with respect to the input size but also in constant time.
 The proposed algorithm is classified as a constant time approximation algorithm.

-The examples of sublinear time approximation algorithms include minimum spanning tree in metric space \cite{czumaj2004estimating} and minimum spanning tree with integer weights \cite{chazelle2005approximating}. \citet{parnas2007approximating} proposed a method to convert distributed local algorithms into constant time approximation algorithms.
-In their paper, they proposed a method to construct constant time algorithms for the minimum vertex cover problem and dominating set problem. \citet{nguyen2008constant} and \citet{yoshida2009improved} improved the complexities of these algorithms.
+The examples of sublinear time approximation algorithms include minimum spanning tree in metric space \cite{czumaj2004estimating} and minimum spanning tree with integer weights \cite{chazelle2005approximating}.
+Parnas et al. \cite{parnas2007approximating} proposed a method to convert distributed local algorithms into constant time approximation algorithms.
+In their paper, they proposed a method to construct constant time algorithms for the minimum vertex cover problem and dominating set problem.
+Nguyen et al. \cite{nguyen2008constant} and Yoshida et al. \cite{yoshida2009improved} improved the complexities of these algorithms.
 A classic example of sublinear time algorithms related to machine learning includes clustering \cite{indyk1999sublinear, mishra2001sublinear}.
 Examples of recent studies in this stream include constant time approximation of the minimum value of quadratic functions \cite{hayashi2016minimizing} and constant time approximation of the residual error of the Tucker decomposition \cite{hayashi2017fitting}.
 Hayashi and Yoshida adopted simple sampling strategies to obtain a theoretical guarantee, as we did in our study.
 In this paper, we provide a theoretical guarantee for the approximation of GNNs within constant time for the first time.